Save Design - Getting Started Guide

 IAfterInitializeCallback

-Save Design provides two interfaces for hooking into the save/load process:
+Save Design provides two interfaces for hooks around save/load:

 IAfterLoadCallback